Vast Resources plc: Update on proposed $9.5 million Pre-Payment Off-take with Mercuria Energy Group

 Vast Resources plc is an AIM listed mining and resource development company focussed on the rapid advancement of high quality brownfield projects and recommencing production at previously producing mines in Romania.

-The Company also has interests in a number of projects in Southern Africa including a controlling 25 per cent. interest in the producing Pickstone- Peerless Gold Mine in Zimbabwe.
+The Company also has interests in a number of projects in Southern Africa including a controlling 25% interest in the producing Pickstone-Peerless Gold Mine in Zimbabwe.

 This announcement is distributed by Nasdaq Corporate Solutions on behalf of Nasdaq Corporate Solutions clients.
 The issuer of this announcement warrants that they are solely responsible for the content, accuracy and originality of the information contained therein.